Skip to main contentSkip to main navigationSkip to footer content

 In all matters not governed by Missouri statute or district procedures, meeting protocol will be governed by the manual known as Robert’s Rules of Order.

-Representatives of the Faculty Association and Student Government Association
+Representatives of the Faculty and Students

 Participation by Telephone